JerryI/wljs-docs/docs/frontend/Tutorial/GUI Overview.md

 You can locate a cogwheel on the sidebar or (for desktop app) it is located in `Mics` section of your top-bar menu

 ![](../../imgs/settings.png)
-Here you can manipulate the plugins you have or install a new one by the link to a Github repo.
+Here you can manipulate the plugins you have or install a new one by the link to a Github repo - see [Plugins](Plugins.md)

 There is a styles customization available as well, that overrides the default theme.